moosbusch/xbCDWALite/README.md

-xbLIDO
+xbCDWALite
 ======

-A Java library for reading and writing LIDO documents
+A Java library for reading and writing CDWALite documents